mmeka/Linux/README.md

 > ls -ltr (to list files in long format sorted by timestamp latest first)
 > ls -d (only directories)
 > ls -R (to see whole directory hierarchical structure)
+> pushd <directory_name> (add the current directory name to the stack and navigates to that given directory. this helps in remembering the directory where you were previously.
+Use popd to switch back that directory.)
+> file <file_name>  (gives the brief information of the file)

 # Searching files
 > grep